almostearthling/when-command/support/docs/cfgform.md

 * _Tick Interval_: the amount of seconds that the scheduler will wait between subsequent checks that the defined, active conditions are verified: the default value is 5 seconds, which is actually frequent enough to ensure a quick reaction to external events;
 * _Randomize Checks Within Ticks_: whether or not the actual execution of tests for each condition (excluding those that strictly depend on time) have to be performed at random instants within the tick interval or at the exact time when the interval has actually passed.

-The second option, if checked, allows the scheduler to try to run tests for different conditions randomly during the whole duration of the interval between ticks.
+The second option, if checked, allows the scheduler to try to run tests for different conditions at a random instant within the interval between ticks.
 This allows to avoid running all the condition tests at the same time, which could in certain cases cause a significant load on the local machine.
 Unless there are specific reasons not to, it is advisable to check this option.

 ## Application Data